 VO2 Max Analysis

-Your ability to utilize O2 is the single most important measurement to determine your overall health potential.
+Your ability to utilize O2 is the single most important measurement to determine your overall metabolic health and longevity.

 The O2 you breath in has only one destination – your mitochondria – where it is converted to water, CO2 and ATP – energy!